 Delivery reminders - both e-commerce and brick and mortar retailers can remind customers what date and time their order is expected to be delivered, so they can plan to be home.
 This is ideal when special delivery packages are sent and need to be signed for at the delivery destination.

 How to start using text message reminders

-Before you can start sending text message reminders, you’ll need to sign up for a bulk SMS messaging service.
-Messente is one such platform, and it can integrate with your existing business systems to allow you to set up automated reminders and other text responses.
+Before you can start sending text reminders, you’ll need to sign up for a bulk SMS messaging service.
+Messente is one such platform, and it can integrate with your existing business systems to allow you to set up automatic text appointment reminders and other text responses.